ejonokuchi/.config/README.md

 ## Tools

-A starting point for configuring a new machine, for personal reference.
+These are the tools I would add to a new computer, for personal reference.

 Note: zsh is included from macOS Catalina and onward (2019+).